countr/website/content/docs/00-introduction.md

 Yeah, it's actually that simple to set up. *mic drop* 🎤

+## Importing your scores

+If you have a JSON-file with all your scores from a previous system then you can use the `/data import scores` command.
+If you don't have this file then you can queue up to get one with the `/scores fetch` command.
+Make sure your channel is linked before doing this, and we also recommend locking your counting channel while this is running.

 ## Purpose

 There is a lot of multi-purpose bots out there, some of them may also include a simple counting setup.
 What's wrong about multi-purpose is that they're focused on so many things that some of the features are poorly executed and very limited.
 Countr is not multi-purpose, it's only focused on counting.
 This means Countr has much more counting features than other bots.